Hilux-Crypto/MasterNodeSetup-2.0/README.md

-# HLXmasternodesetup
+# That is a modification of HLXmasternodesetup

 **NOTE:** This installation guide is provided as is with no warranties of any kind.

-**NOTE:** This newer version of the script (v1.1) does not ask for IP address or masternode genkey anymore.
+**NOTE:** This newer version of the script (v1.2.0) does not ask for IP address or masternode genkey anymore.
 Instead the __script will detect VPS IP Address and generate Masternode Private Key (genkey) automatically__.
 It will also create a 2GB swap file.

-If you follow the steps and use a newly installed Ubuntu 16.04 VPS, it will automatically configure and start your Hilux Masternode.
+If you follow the steps and use a newly installed Ubuntu 18.00 VPS, it will automatically configure and start your Hilux Masternode.
 Ubuntu 17.10 and other Linux distros are not currently supported.

 Steps: